Grape White

 The Science

-Understanding the key chemical compounds helps explain why grape, white pairs well with certain ingredients.
+Understanding the key chemical compounds helps explain why grape white pairs well with certain ingredients.

 Quick Tips

-TL;DR for Grape, White
+TL;DR for Grape White

 Best For

-Sole Véronique, Chicken Véronique
+Sole Véronique, Vitello Tonnato

 Top Pairing